kamni/django-hideable-model/README.md

 # django-model-ninja

+[Note: this project is still in development and has not even reached alpha.
+Please expect complete overhauls between versions]

 This Django library provides a model manager and admin interfaces that can be used to work with models that should be hidden or disabled instead of deleted.
 This particular functionality may be useful for applications where you have